alaffin12/stackedit/Caught by Stradh.md

 * The knowledge the party seeks is forbidden to the Vistani, part of their pact with Stradh.
 It lies away to the south, in a place that is older than Stradh.
 He went there one time - that is how he became ruler of the land, how he became imprisoned here.
 The Vistani do not know more of what they might find there, but the path is straight - along the Svalich Road to Raven River, then south into the Tsolenka Pass.
 Then climb the mountain road, to the Father of Storms, and to the knowledge they seek.
 * One of Life will then offer to read the fortunes of the party.
 Make up something for the party based on their histories and their path (Athas, Krynn, Oerth, Hell, Final Battles).
 Then...

 > As One of Life surveys the tarot a fearful look crosses her face.
 "No... no this cannot be.
-It is... it is him?"
+It is... it is him!"

+One of Life will panic, and if they party steps outside they will find the encampment under attack by servants of Vecna - 1 x Necromancer, 1 x Flind, 2 x Ogre Zombies, 4 x